Mole fraction

-The National Institute of Standards and Technology of the United States prefers the term amount-of-substance fraction over mole fraction because it does not contain the name of the unit mole.

-Whereas mole fraction is a ratio of moles to moles, molar concentration is a quotient of moles to volume.
+Whereas mole fraction is a ratio of amounts to amounts (in units of moles per moles), molar concentration is a quotient of amount to volume (in units of moles per litre).

-The mole fraction is one way of expressing the composition of a mixture with a dimensionless quantity; mass fraction (percentage by weight, wt%) and volume fraction (percentage by volume, vol%) are others.
+Other ways of expressing the composition of a mixture as a dimensionless quantity are mass fraction and volume fraction.

 Properties

 Mole fraction is used very frequently in the construction of phase diagrams.
 It has a number of advantages: